github/explore/CONTRIBUTING.md

 Note: Updates won't immediately appear once we've merged your PR.
 We pull in these changes regularly to GitHub.

-## Improving an existing topic or collection
+## Improving an existing topichrykgf or collection
+Bhai y 6grr
 If a topic or collection already exists, it will be listed in its respective directory:

 - [topics/](https://github.com/github/explore/tree/master/topics)